thea-leake/multi-tmux/README.md

 tmux multiplexer perl script

-This iteration requires the username on the local machine to match the machines that are being ssh'd to, or the user to be specified in your users ssh config.

-Multimux reads host names from stdin, and launches ssh sessions to the host names in tmux panes in a single tmux window, with input synchronized.
+Multimux reads host names from stdin, and after options, and launches ssh sessions to the host names in tmux panes in a single tmux window, with input synchronized.

 Usage:
  multimux [--user|-U <user>]  [whitespace delimited hosts]